-Rule -2 of D&D: It's a lot harder for a player to find a new table than for a DM to find new players, therefore players should be prudent in the exercise of Rule -1. trials, contract awardings.
-Prey is selected out of an ecosystem; its cells are incorporated into the body of the predator.
+Rule -2 of D&D: It's a lot harder for a player to find a new table than for a DM to find new players, therefore players should be prudent in the exercise of Rule -1.

-And while our examples have so far been either ecological or ancient, the selection game in its technologically mediated form, has multiplied to become one of the dominant structures of modernity, upholding the liberal order.11 The cultural equivalent of artificial selection,12 such games are characterized by an ecologic of testimony over physics, held together by the dynamic solution-finding capacity we call intelligence.
+mediated form, has multiplied to become one of the dominant structures of modernity, upholding the liberal order.
+The cultural equivalent of artificial selection, such games are characterized by an ecologic of testimony over physics, held together by the dynamic solution-finding capacity we call intelligence.